Our step-by-step guide to mess-free period sex

 6. More ohs & oh yeahs

 Some people experience stronger orgasms when wearing the Flex Disc because it gently rubs against the cervix during intercourse.
 Another fun fact?
-Stronger orgasms might even make your period end sooner.
+When you orgasm, your body releases chemicals like oxytocin and dopamine, these act as painkillers and help deal with menstrual cramps.
+Also, stronger orgasms might even make your period end sooner.
 Yes, we DO take thank you notes!

 7. Throw in a vibrator